seek-oss/sku/.changeset/sharp-berries-report.md

 'sku': minor
 ---

-Add experimental `renderToString` parameter in `renderApp`
+Add experimental `renderToStringAsync` parameter in `renderApp`

-The new `renderToString` method can be called instead of React DOM's `renderToString`.
+The new `renderToStringAsync` method can be called instead of React DOM's `renderToString`.
 It is an asynchronous function, but once awaited should return the same result.

 This new function won't error when hitting suspended components during a static render, instead it'll wait for all suspended boundaries to resolve.